martanto/DashVolcano/README.md

  &nbsp;    ├ GeorocGVPmapping <br>
  &nbsp;    ├ GeorocDataset <br>
 <br>
-and the folder GeorocDataset itself will contains 14 folders and 1 .csv file.
+and the folder GeorocDataset itself will contains 14 folders (13 folders from GEOROC + 1 folder called ManualDataset) and 1 .csv file called GEOROCaroundGVP.csv.

 Running the app